 Media is a somewhat ethnically-diverse borough.
 The people who call Media home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Media residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Media include German, English, Italian, and Polish.

 The most common language spoken in Media is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Other Indo-European.